11135-65 Avenue Edmonton, Alberta T6H 1W3 · Traditional Lands of Treaty 6 First Nations

 What does it mean to be a member or friend of Westwood?
 Read more.

-Our board of trustees works together with the minister to provide direction and stewardship.
+Our board of trustees works together with staff and Westwood members to provide direction and stewardship.

 Looking for the office administrator?
 Right here!